Multi-document Summarization via Deep Learning Techniques: A Survey: Future research directions and open issues

-Reinforcement learning \cite{mnih2013playing, mnih2016asynchronous, schulman2017proximal} is a cluster of algorithms to deal with sequential decision problems.
-The reinforcement learning algorithms are based on the intuitive ideas of dynamic programming according to the Bellman Equation.
-In a sequential decision problem, state transition dynamics of the environment should be provided in advance.
-Several existing works \cite{paulus2018deep, narayan2018ranking, yao2018deep} modeled the document summarization task as a sequential decision problem and adopted reinforcement learning to tackle the task.
-However, these models are just applied to single document summarization problems.
-Additionally, these summarization methods are currently based on the model-free reinforcement learning algorithms, in which the model is not necessary to be aware of the environment dynamics.
-Because essentially these model-free-based agents continuously explore the environment through a simple trial-and-error strategy.
-But they inevitably suffer from low sample efficiency issues.
+Reinforcement learning \cite{mnih2016asynchronous} is a cluster of algorithms based on dynamic programming according to the Bellman Equation to deal with sequential decision problems, where state transition dynamics of the environment are provided in advance.
+Several existing works \cite{paulus2018deep, narayan2018ranking, yao2018deep} model the document summarization task as a sequential decision problem and adopt reinforcement learning to tackle the task.
+Although deep reinforcement learning for SDS has made great progress, we still face challenges to adapt existing SDS models to MDS, as the latter suffer from a large state, action space, and problems with high redundancy and contradiction \cite{mao2020multi}.
+Additionally, current summarization methods are based on model-free reinforcement learning algorithms, in which the model is not aware of environment dynamics but continuously explores the environment through simple trial-and-error strategies, so they inevitably suffer from low sampling efficiencies.
 Nevertheless, the model-based approaches can leverage data more efficiently since they update models upon the prior to the environment.
-In this case, data-efficient reinforcement learning could be potentially explored in the future for multi-document summarization task.
+In this case, data-efficient reinforcement learning for MDS could potentially be explored in the future.